pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 });
 ```

 However, processing data locally presents performance challenges.
 Running the handler with a batch size of 10 takes around **2-4 seconds per batch**, meaning processing 10k documents would take up to an hour.
-To improve performance, we can do parallel processing using [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers):
+To improve performance, we can do parallel processing using [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+A worker runs on a different JavaScript process and we can start and run many of them in parallel.

-The worker listens for messages and performance the embedding generation on each request.
+Our worker listens for messages and performance the embedding generation on each request.
 It then sends the result embedding back to the main thread.

 ```ts
 // worker.js